peterhajas/Smissy/Readme.md

 Smissy is a simple python tool for visualizing your iOS SMS database backups.

-You pass Smissy a phone number (more on this later).
-With that phone number, Smissy generates an HTML file with the conversation you've had with that number.
-Messages you've sent are shown in green, and messages you've received are shown in gray.
-If there's been more than 10 minutes between two messages, a string showing the date is shown.

 Smissy only shows what's in your backup, so make sure you've backed up your device to iTunes!